FirstEverTech/Universal-Intel-Chipset-Updater/README.md

 [↑ Back to top](#top)

-<a id="independent-security-audits"></a>
+<a id="ai-audit-reports"></a>
 ## 🔍 **3.
-Independent Security Audits**
+AI Audit Reports**

-This project has undergone comprehensive analysis by multiple independent AI security experts across three audit cycles.
-The tool achieved an **average security score of 9.6/10** across all completed assessments in March 2026.
+This project has undergone comprehensive analysis by multiple AI agents across three audit cycles.
+The tool achieved an **average audit score of 9.6/10** across all completed assessments in March 2026.

 | Auditor | Latest Score | Key Assessment |
 |---------|-------------|----------------|